Skip to main content

 Enable the reader

-Add a readers.connect entry to your config.toml:
+Add a readers.connect entry to config.toml:

 [[readers.connect]]